constzz/Github-mobile-app/README.md

-# GithubMultiplatformTestTask
+# Github mobile app

-This is an ultimate test task for **Mobile Developer** role.

 It is a cross-platfrom mobile application.
 If fetches data from GithubAPI and caches it.

-It is built following **Clean Code** principles for Shared module written in Kotlin.
+It is built following **Clean Code** principles for Shared module writen in Kotlin.
 Shared module holds all the bussiness logic.

 All the UI is built natively using SwiftUI(for iOS) and Compose(for Android).